Living in Cyprus?

-Expats living in Cyprus will get to know a culture which is as old as it is fascinating — no wonder, seeing how people have been living in Cyprus since prehistoric times.
-The earliest human activity on the island dates back a mind-boggling 12 millennia.
-The strategic importance of the island for major cultures in the Mediterranean and adjacent areas has led to the island’s occupation and colonization by a large number of ancient civilizations, all of which have left indelible marks.
+Expats in Cyprus will get to know a culture which is as old as it is fascinating — no wonder, seeing how the island has been inhabited since prehistoric times.
+The earliest human activity on Cyprus dates back a mind-boggling 12 millennia.
+The strategic importance of the island for major cultures in the Mediterranean and adjacent regions has led to its occupation and colonization by a large number of ancient civilizations, all of which have left indelible marks.

-As far as the business aspect of your new life in Cyprus is concerned, you might actually be able to work with your Cypriot colleagues without any knowledge of Greek and not encounter too many obstacles.
+As far as the business aspect of your new expat life abroad is concerned, you might be able to work with your Cypriot colleagues without any knowledge of the Greek language and not encounter too many obstacles.
 Again, this is due to the widespread bilingualism on the island.
-However, we strongly advise you to visit a few classes in Greek before embarking on the adventure of living in Cyprus.
+However, we strongly advise you to take a few classes in Greek before embarking on your overseas adventure of living in Cyprus.

-The quality of life in Cyprus is of course not only determined by the figures on the paychecks of expats and locals.
-Living in Cyprus, you will get to enjoy a welcoming, warmhearted culture, advanced infrastructure in most respects, and a very safe environment – the nation has a very low crime rate.
+Nonetheless, the quality of life in Cyprus is, of course, not only determined by the figures on your paycheck.
+In Cyprus, you get to enjoy a welcoming, warmhearted culture, the Mediterranean climate, unique scenery, advanced infrastructure in most respects, and a safe environment, as the nation has a fairly low crime rate.